 For AI or XR applications that require high computing capabilities, devices with limited performance or those operating in energy-saving modes can form temporary groups with high-performance devices or networks to effectively utilize the nearby resources.

-For instance, in a smart city scenario, when a user's device needs to process large volumes of data, it can request to join a group through the operator to receive support from nearby devices or networks, such as vehicles, FWA devices, base stations, or edge nodes.
+For instance, in a smart city scenario, when a user's device needs to process large volumes of data, it can request to join a group through the operator to receive support from nearby devices or networks, such as vehicles, FWA devices, network entities or edge nodes.
 The operator can ensure the identities of each group member and facilitate effective resource sharing.

-Additionally, the operator can automatically organize group members based on their supply and demand requirement, timing, and movement paths. the operator can facilitate the dynamic allocation of computing tasks, enabling efficient load balancing and enhancing overall performance.
+Additionally, the operator can automatically organize group members based on their supply and demand requirement, timing, and movement paths.
+By providing grouping as a service for users, the operator can facilitate the dynamic allocation of computing tasks, enabling efficient load balancing and enhancing overall performance, resource providers within the group could also receive rewards for their contributions.

 x.x.2 Pre-conditions

-Vehicle support advanced autonomous driving and equipped with high-level hardware including a high-performance computing platform.Additionally, Vehicle pre-registered AI computing resource provider for operator O.
+Vehicle X,Y and Z support advanced autonomous driving and they equipped with high-level hardware including a high-performance computing platform.Additionally, Vehicle X,Y and Z are pre-registered AI computing resource provider for operator O.

 x.x.3 Service Flows